 You will want to buy a life jacket that is US Coast Guard Approved (USCGA) so you know it will do what it is supposed to.

-Each life jacket comes in different types, which are based on ratings by the US Coast Guard and tell you how likely they are to turn the user in a face up position and what type of water they are appropriate to use in.
-The types you will need to think about for your child while kayaking are TYPE 2 (Type II) and TYPE 3 (Type III).
+Each life jacket comes in different types, which are based on ratings by the US Coast Guard and tell you how likely they are to turn the user to a face-up position and what type of water they are appropriate to use in.
+The types you will need to consider for your child while kayaking are TYPE 2 (Type II) and TYPE 3 (Type III).

 TYPE 2 (TYPE II) for kids